 June 1st – Say Something Nice Day

-At Home Family Fun: This would be a perfect day to write thank you notes to teachers.
-School is almost out for the year and they have worked particularly hard this year.
+At home family fun: This would be a perfect day to write thank you notes to teachers.
+School is almost out for the year and they have worked so hard for our kids.

 June 2nd – National Rocky Road Day